Admission and Matriculation

 Non-degree Students

-An individual admitted to The Graduate School as a non-degree student may remain in that status for no longer than one calendar year.
-If that individual decides at any time to pursue a degree, s/he must formally apply for new admission, and all Graduate School and program criteria standards must be met.
-If that individual is granted admission and subsequently wishes to transfer credits earned while in non-degree status into the academic program, The Graduate School’s transfer policy will apply.
+The Graduate School does not admit non-degree students.
+If non-degree students decide at any time to pursue a degree, they must formally apply for new admission, and all Graduate School and program criteria standards must be met.
+If an individual is granted admission and subsequently wishes to transfer credits earned while in non-degree status into the academic program, The Graduate School's transfer of course credit guidelines will apply.

 See Transferring Course Credit.